LGBTQ rights in France: Discrimination in schools

 In March 2008, Xavier Darcos, Minister of Education, announced a policy fighting against all forms of discrimination, including homophobia, in schools.
 It was one of 15 national priorities of education for the 2008–2009 school year.
 The Fédération Indépendante et Démocratique Lycéenne (FIDL; Independent and Democratic Federation of High School Students)–the first high school student union in France–has also launched campaigns against homophobia in schools and among young people.

 In January 2019, the Ministry of Education launched a new campaign to tackle anti-LGBTQ bullying in schools.
 The campaign, called Tous égaux, tous alliés (All equal, all allied), helps students access services to report bullying, established a helpline for students and staff to use, and requires all French schools to provide guidance about LGBTQ issues.
 The International Day Against Homophobia (17 May) will also be a special day to promote actions of sensitisation.

 In February 2019, it was reported that France uses the words "parent 1" and "parent 2" rather than "mother" and "father" on application forms to enroll children into schools.
 This caused widespread outrage among conservatives in France, despite both same-sex marriage and LGBTQ adoption having been legal in the country for six years.

-In March 2019, Frédérique Vidal, Minister of Higher Education, announced that she wanted all higher education institutions to use transgender people's preferred names, including on student cards, exam forms, etc.
+In March 2019, Frédérique Vidal, Minister of Higher Education, announced that she wanted all higher education institutions to use transgender people's preferred names, including on student cards and exam forms.